-Filter Files
+Using Filter Files

-Filter files are flat files that you can specify with a scan using the -filter option.
-Use a filter file to filter out specific vulnerability instances, rules, and vulnerability categories.
-If you determine that a certain issue category or rule is not relevant for a particular scan, you can stop Fortify Static Code Analyzer from flagging these types of issues and adding them to the FPR.
-Using a filter file can reduce both the scan time and results file size.
+You can use a file to filter out specific vulnerability instances, rules, and vulnerability categories from the analysis results.
+If you determine that a certain issue category or rule is not relevant for a particular scan, you can stop Fortify Static Code Analyzer from adding them to the FPR.
+Using a filter file can reduce both the scan time and analysis results file size.

-For example, if you are scanning a simple program that just reads a specified file, you might not want to see path manipulation issues, because these are likely planned as part of the functionality.
+For example, if you are scanning a simple program that just reads a specified file, you might not want to see path manipulation issues, because these are not likely planned as part of the functionality.
 To filter out path manipulation issues, create a file that contains a single line: